JaidenJongjitirat/btc-price-python/README.md

 # Bitcoin-price-ticker
-Bitcoin price ticker written in python using the the Bitstamp price API.
+Bitcoin price ticker written in Python using the the Bitstamp price API.
+This is the program I used for my AP Computer Science create task, and uploaded to the College Board.